developer-program/engineering-track/docs/agile/project-fly.md

 Project fly is a revolutionary all in one flight booking platform for travellers, check-in officers and airlines staff.

+## Designs

+A famous designer have come up with quick designs for reference.
+You can view the exiting [designs here](https://www.figma.com/proto/kakrMqMBZ4PZzPRIP05DSH/Fly?scaling=min-zoom&node-id=45%3A0)

 ### Travllers

 For Traveller, using our application allows them to search for flights across different airlines based on the desired departure, arrival time and price.
 They can create a personal account and view upcoming flights, flight history and transaction.